SealEnthusiast/zelda64RomHack/README.md

 OOT/MM is crashing / going slow

-- Turn on 8mb ram and overclocked CPU in your settings if needed (If on N64 make sure you are using the N64 branch)
+- Turn on 8mb ram and overclocked CPU in your settings if needed (If on N64 make sure you have an expansion pak installed)

 ## Screenshots